View Count: 842

-Regardless of what you do, the odds are that you could potentially get a job teaching.
+Regardless of what you do, the odds are that you might get a job teaching.
 If you have significant professional experience in a field (or even not that significant professional experience), you are likely qualified to teach.
-Education is a gigantic industry and there are a ton of potential education-related employers that you can work for.
+Education is a gigantic industry and there are a ton of potential education-related employers you can work for.

 Going into teaching can be an excellent choice if you are interested in going in a different direction in your career.
 One of the most rewarding things about choosing a teaching career is that you can draw upon your experience and profit from it.
-In fact, you can even do teaching as a second job in many cases.
+In fact, you can even do teaching as a second job most times.

 I have had two formal teaching jobs in my career and all of them I got fairly easily.
 I enjoyed the teaching because in both cases the jobs drew upon my expertise.

 The second teaching job I got was when I was an attorney—I saw an advertisement for a law professor job, applied, and was hired within a few days.
-This too was an easy job for me because I was able to draw upon my experience as an attorney.
+This too was a simple job for me because I could draw upon my experience as an attorney.
 I simply got up in front of the podium and spoke about things I had learned in my job over the past few years.

-Another time, I opened my mailbox and received a letter from the University of Phoenix offering me a teaching job that I had not even applied for!
-They wanted me to teach a course about business.
+Another time, I opened my mailbox and received a letter from the University of Phoenix, offering me a teaching job I had not even applied for!
+They wanted me to teach a course in business.
 This would have been an easy course to teach as well.

-I also happen to love teaching.
-I write articles, teach several online courses and generally enjoy teaching a great deal.
+I also love teaching.
+I write articles, teach several online courses and enjoy teaching a great deal.

 Despite the incredible luck I’ve had, it is becoming increasingly difficult for many people to find teaching jobs.
 Many people are eager to go into teaching because there are so many good things about the jobs: